HeiChips/heichips26-template/README.md

 ## Submission

-In order to submit your design for integration into the HeiChips 2026 Tapeout, please open an issue at the following repository: https://github.com/HeiChips/heichips26-tapeout/issues

-**The submission deadline is to be announced.**

-The `submission.yaml` config must be filled out, and the precheck must be green.
+The `submission.yaml` config must be filled out and the precheck must be successful.
+The precheck runs every time you push a commit to the repository.
+You can also run the precheck locally using: `make precheck`.

 Here's an additional checklist:

 - [ ] The project top-level has a unique name starting with `heichips26_`.
-- [ ] The design is verified and tested.
+- [ ] One of the available slot sizes is used (tiny, small or large).
-- [ ] The macro is stored under `macro/`.
+- [ ] `TopMetal1` in the macro is empty.
+This is required for the integration.
-- [ ] `TopMetal1` in the macro is empty (for integration).
+- [ ] The design has been verified in simulation.
 - [ ] The macro is DRC clean.
+- [ ] The macro should be LVS clean.
-- [ ] The macro uses the default power pins (VPWR, VGND, VAPWR optional).
+- [ ] The macro uses the default power pins: VPWR, VGND, VAPWR (optional)
-- [ ] The project is licensed with a compatible open source license, for example Apache 2.0.
+- [ ] The project is licensed under a compatible open-source license, for example Apache 2.0.

+In order to submit your design for integration into the HeiChips 2026 Tapeout, please open an issue at the following repository: https://github.com/HeiChips/heichips26-tapeout/issues

+**The submission deadline is to be announced.**

+All submitted designs will be included on the chip (given the space).
+However, one team will be selected for the **HeiChips 2026 Award** based on several factors.
+The exact criteria will be announced before the hackathon.

 ## License

-The code in this repository is licensed under Apache 2.0.
+The code in this repository is licensed under Apache 2.0 if not otherwise stated.